vanzasetia/personal-website/src/blogs/pope-francis.md

 I have just made a new religion.
 All you need to do is to worship a potato.
 As long as you say, "Oh potato, may you bless me with carbohydrate" before you eat, you can go to heaven.

 Pope Francis's claim that [all religions are a path to God](https://www.christianpost.com/news/pope-francis-claims-all-religions-are-a-path-to-god.html) is satanic.
 Are you saying that [burning the wife because her husband is dead](https://www.bbc.com/news/articles/cn8ykmn2p1go) can lead us to God?
 This means being a Hindu is fine.
-Are you saying that worshiping a black stone (Kaaba) can lead us to God?
-This means being a Muslim is good.

 Why do we need to be a Christian then?
 Being a Christian is extremely hard.
 But non-Christians can go to heaven without following Christ.
 That is against the teaching of Christ.